 Welcome and please enjoy the examples of our work on this web site.

-We continue today to utilize the traditional forms and methods pioneered by our founders.
-The archives of the firm, extending to 100,000 drawings and photographs and including work on some 2000 buildings of all types in 44 states and several foreign countries provides a “knowledge base” for the proper design of new work inspired by Classical American , Gothic and Romanesque buildings and details many of which have been lost to modern architecture.
+We continue to utilize the traditional forms and methods pioneered by our founders.
+The archives of the firm, extending to 100,000 drawings and photographs and including work on some 2000 buildings of all types in 44 states and several foreign countries, provides a knowledge base for the proper design of new work inspired by Classical American, Gothic and Romanesque buildings, many details of which have been lost to modern architecture.

-Our President, Ethan Anthony has continued the firm tradition of careful study and learning from original models.
-Since 2000 Mr. Anthony has made annual research visits to selected historical monuments in Europe to research ancient monuments most that date from the Medieval period or even earlier Christianity in Europe.
-During the last twenty six years Mr. Anthony has made repeated visits to England, Scotland, France, Italy, Belgium, The Netherlands, Germany, Austria, Spain and Portugal.
-During these trips he has visited hundreds of churches, monasteries and Cathedrals to photograph and document their design characteristics from overall plan to the smallest details of work in stone, iron and glass.
+Our President, Ethan Anthony, has continued the firm tradition of careful study and learning from original models.
+Since 2000, Ethan has made annual research visits to selected historical monuments in Europe to research ancient monuments that date from the Medieval period or even earlier Christianity in Europe.
+During the last twenty-six years, Ethan has made repeated visits to England, Scotland, France, Italy, Belgium, The Netherlands, Germany, Austria, Spain, and Portugal.
+During these trips he has visited hundreds of churches, monasteries, and Cathedrals to photograph and document their design characteristics, from overall plans to the smallest details of work in stone, iron, and glass.

 Design is made more complete by matching cultural origins to current work.
 Much of that matching comes at the detail level in the execution of crafts and over the last thirty years we have worked to rebuild the Cram and Ferguson network of reliable craft sources throughout the Americas and in Europe.
-AS a result we have developed relationships with craft workers including specialists in wrought iron, marble and granite, cast materials, tiles, slate, woodworking, cabinet makers, copper and bronze workers any of whom can be matched to a specific project as needed.
+As a result, we have developed relationships with craft workers, including specialists in wrought iron, marble and granite, cast materials, tiles, slate, woodworking, cabinet makers, copper and bronze workers.
+Many of these craftsmen can be matched to a specific project as needed.

-We work with our clients to design for long service, organic sustainabilty and high-quality construction.
+We work with our clients to design for long service, organic sustainability and high-quality construction.

 Events in the Life of Ralph Adams Cram